manorrock/assistant/ROADMAP.md

 # Backlog

-- [ ] Add /llm command that shows the current LLM configuration
 - [ ] Refactor /llmModel command to use '/llm model' instead of '/llmModel'
 - [ ] Refactor /llmApiKey command to use '/llm apiKey' instead of '/llmApiKey'
 - [ ] Refactor /llmEndpoint command to use '/llm endpoint' instead of '/llmEndpoint'
 - [ ] Refactor /llmTemperature command to use '/llm temperature' instead of '/llmTemperature'
+- [ ] Refactor Netbeans plugin to dispatch to the CLI version
+- [ ] Refactor IntelliJ plugin to dispatch to the CLI version
+- [ ] Refactor Eclipse plugin to dispatch to the CLI version